H12345555/LifeExp-by-Country/README.md

 Unified multi-plot layouts using grid.arrange(), ideal for dashboards or reports Consistent styling (dark theme, custom labels, axis scaling)

-Reproducible Workflow
+## Reproducible Workflow
 Programmatically generating and saving figures as .png files Modular code organization enabling easy updates or parameter changes Clean labeling and theming for professional-quality visual outputs

-Project Structure
+## Project Structure
-1. Load Libraries

-Imports core packages:
+### Core packages imported:

-gapminder (data source)
+- gapminder (data source)

-tidyverse (data manipulation + visualization)
+- tidyverse (data manipulation + visualization)

-patchwork & gridExtra (multi-plot layouts)
+- patchwork & gridExtra (multi-plot layouts)

-2. Filter Countries of Interest
+### Filtered Countries of Interest:

-Extracts data for:
+Data was filtered to include only the following countries from North America:

-United States
+- United States

-Mexico
+- Mexico

-Canada
+- Canada

-3. Calculate Summary Statistics

-Creates separate dataframes for:
+### Statistics Analysis:
+Analyzed the following statistical parameters of the dataset.

-Means
+- Means

-Medians
+- Medians

-Standard deviations
+- Standard deviations

-These are reused across multiple plots for annotations and vertical reference lines.

-4. Visualizations

-Generated plots include:

-Plot	Purpose
-Density Plot	Compare distributions of life expectancy across countries Boxplot	Visualize spread, outliers, mean and median annotations Scatterplot (with smoothing)	Show life expectancy trends over time (facet per country) Density Plot (Faceted)	Compare distribution shapes with mean/median lines by country Bar Chart	Display life expectancy values by year
+- ANOVA (Analysis of Variance)
+- 95% Confidence Ineterval Analysis (95% CI)
+- Tukey HSD was used to identify which country pairs differ significantly

+### Visualization Summary and .png files exported:
+The following plots and subplots were generated using R code.
 All visualizations are compiled using grid.arrange() into multi-panel layouts for presentation.

-5. Statistical Testing

-Runs:
+- Density Plot :	Compares distributions of life expectancy across countries
+- Boxplot:	Visualize spread, outliers, mean and median annotations
+- Scatterplot (with smoothing):	Show life expectancy trends over time (facet per country)
+- Density Plot:	Compare distribution shapes with mean/median lines by country

-ANOVA on life expectancy ~ country
+- Bar Chart:	Displays life expectancy values by year, grouped by country

-Tukey HSD to identify which country pairs differ significantly

-Saves plots of the confidence intervals for interpretation

-6. Export

-Saves final composite figures as:
+The following is an explanation of the .jpg epxports and their contents:

-LIFE.png
+- LIFE.png

-LIFE2.png
+- LIFE2.png

-Ready for use in reports, dashboards, or presentations.
+- AOV Life Expectancies
+- CONF